jmintb/blog/content/blog/programming_language_1.md

 We could implement our own lexer, and for educational purposes I think that is a good exercise.
 However I will be using the PEG parsing crate [pest](https://pest.rs/), it is an incredible tool for generating a parser based on a PEG grammar in Rust.
 This also forces us to provide a specification for our language in the form of a grammar, win win.
 The grammar syntax can be a bit daunting at first.
-Lets develop at simple grammar that will be sufficient.

 To parse `println("Hello World!")` we need a few pieces of syntax in our grammar.
 Function calls, identifiers and values in the form of strings.
-For now print will be a built in provided by the compiler, so we do not need syntax for declaring functions, only calling them.
+For now will be a built in provided by the compiler, so we do not need syntax for declaring functions, only calling them.

-Pest provides helpful builtins for common string related cases.

 Lets define strings first, we will start with the string defined for pest's JSON [example](https://pest.rs/book/examples/json.html) and strip it down a bit.

-Our grammar now looks like this, we will initialize a Rust project in a moment:
+Our grammar now looks like this:

 ```
 // grammar.pest